AndreyTavleev/Mandelbrot_Julia/README.md

 X- and Y-axes for both views.
 Alternatively, you may provide a previously saved `metadata.json` file to set the final fractal's coordinates and other calculation and colouring options.
+You can also use a previously saved `colourmap.json` file to set the custom colourmap.

 **Note**: The aspect ratios of the initial and final frames should match.
 You can ensure this by adjusting the axis widths